-A favourite Summer’s drink is the Aperol Spritz.
+A favourite summer drink is the Aperol spritz.
 The good news is this is one of the easiest alcoholic drinks to fake without losing the taste.
-So here are some ideas for making you own low or alcohol-free version.
+So here are some ideas for making your own low or alcohol-free version.
+We recommend serving with nibbles, try some gordal olives, crostini, and cured meats for delicious, low-effort accompaniments.

 Low alcohol version – Aperol Spritz

-One of the many good things about this refreshingly adult (read bitter) drink is that it can actually be pretty low in alcohol.
-Aperol is about 11% alcohol, but you only use 50ml in a glass.
-So if you top it up with lemonade, soda water, or an alcohol-free prosecco instead of the traditional Prosecco that’s about 0.5 units.
-So for a perfect (end of summer) drink, try this:
+One of the many good things about this refreshingly adult drink is that it can actually be pretty low in alcohol for those of you who do drink but want to keep your consumption low.
+Aperol is 11% alcohol by volume, but you only use 50ml in a glass.
+If you top it up with lemonade, soda water, or an alcohol-free prosecco instead of the traditional full-strength prosecco that’s about 0.5 units.
+Add plenty of ice to a large wine glass and combine 50ml of Aperol with 100ml of quality lemonade or alcohol-free fizz.
+Finish with a dash of soda water and a slice of orange to garnish, and there you have it, a reduced-alcohol Aperol Spritz.

 And there are non-alcoholic Aperol Spritz versions, too